 Holiday lets and tax

-One of the major advantages of furnished holiday lets (FHLs) compared to a standard buy-to-let property is that they have managed to escape many of the punitive measures imposed by the government.
-Because they are classed as a business rather than investment, owners are still entitled to many of the tax advantages buy-to-let landlords no longer get.
+One of the major advantages of furnished holiday lets (FHLs) compared to a standard buy-to-let property is that they have managed to escape many of the punitive taxes imposed by the Government.
+Because holiday lets are classed as a business rather than investment, owners are still entitled to many of the tax advantages buy-to-let landlords no longer get.

 Pro: Subject to meeting the furnished holiday let criteria, holiday lets are eligible for full mortgage interest tax relief.
 HMRC classes holiday lets as businesses, and currently, there’s no limit on the mortgage interest amount incurred that you’re able to offset against your profits.
 For taxpayers on a higher rate, you might find that your income tax bill is reduced by a notable amount.

 Pro: You’ll be able to offset some of the equipment and furnishing costs against rental income.
 You can also deduct expenses such as council tax, utilities, maintenance, cleaning, property management costs and advertising.

 Pro: Holiday lets are subject to business rates rather than council tax.
 There’s also the possibility that you’ll be able to claim 100% relief on business rates if your property has a rateable value of less than £12,000.

-Pro: If you ever sell your holiday let property, you may be able to benefit from Capital Gains Tax reliefs.
+Pro: If you ever sell your holiday let, you may be able to benefit from Capital Gains Tax reliefs.
 There’s also the opportunity to roll over capital gains if you buy another holiday let, any gain from the first can be deferred until you sell the second.

 Pro: At present, holiday lets are considered to be ‘business properties’, and therefore, for the purpose of Inheritance Tax, they are exempt.
-It should be noted however that HMRC are currently challenging this point, so there may be an alteration to this in future.
+It should be noted however that HMRC is currently challenging this point, so there may be an alteration to this in future.